top of page

 Solution

-I developed and implemented a Value-Based Bidding model.
-We set a fixed maximum budget for the project—any vendor exceeding it was disqualified.
-Within that cap, vendors competed to offer the most value: stronger teams, better execution, and added capabilities.
-This reframed bidding from “who’s cheapest” to “who delivers the most within our budget.”
+I developed and implemented a Value-Based Bidding model where we set a fixed maximum budget for the project and vendors competed to offer the most value without exceeding that budget.
+This reframed bidding from “who’s cheapest” to “who delivers the most within our budget.

 Outcome

-The approach was simple, elegant, and effective.
+The new process rewarded teams with improved transparency , faster execution, and added capabilities.
 It eliminated budget overruns, reduced friction between creative and procurement, and aligned stakeholders around a shared definition of value.

 03